 - records valuable data needed to diagnose sleep disorders.

-Our specially trained staff includes respiratory therapists, nurses and registered polysomnographic technologists.
+Our specially trained staff includes physicians who are board certified in sleep medicine, respiratory therapists and registered polysomnographic technologists.